andrewwcp/e-commerce-analysis/README.md

 - `order_reviews_dataset.csv`: Information about reviews from customers.
 - `orders_dataset.csv`: Information about customer transaction per id transaction.
 - `product_category_name_translation.csv`: Information about name of product in english.
-- `products_dataset.csv`: Information about payment method in customer transaction
+- `products_dataset.csv`: Information about payment method in customer transaction.
-- `sellers_dataset.csv`: Information about payment method in customer transaction Dataset can be downloaded in this link :
+- `sellers_dataset.csv`: Information about payment method in customer transaction.
+Dataset can be downloaded in this link :

 ## Technologies Used